×

 If you are thinking about moving to Grand Bahama, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Grand Bahama can vary greatly depending on the location and type of property.
 For instance, a modest home in a less touristy area might cost around a few hundred thousand dollars, while luxury beachfront properties can easily cost several million dollars.
-Therefore, it's difficult to provide an exact average cost, but it's safe to say that housing prices in Grand Bahama can range from affordable to extremely high-end," said one expat in Grand Bahama.
+Therefore, it's difficult to provide an exact average cost, but it's safe to say that housing prices in Grand Bahama can range from affordable to extremely high-end," wrote one member in Grand Bahama.

 Where should I setup a bank account in Grand Bahama?